NordicSemiconductor/ble-sdk-arduino/README.md

 The BLE folder in \libraries\ contains the ported bluetooth library (ACI library) and an example project folder.
 This folder (BLE) should be extracted into the Arduino "libraries" folder.

+####Start using the SDK
+1. Download the SDK by clicking "Download ZIP" at the bottom of the right side menu.
+2. Unzip the file.
+3. In the arduino IDE, click 'Sketch' and choose 'Import library' and 'Add Library...'
+4. From the ble-sdk-arduino folder, choose to import the \libraries\BLE folder.

 ####When using the Bluetooth low energy shield v.1.1 or v.2012.07:
 Plug the Bluetooth low energy shield onto the Arduino.
 Set the "Default Handshaking" switch to ON.
 The nRF8001 REQN is on Digital 9 of the Arduino.
 The nRF8001 RDYN is on Digital 8 of the Arduino.